Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 - Building custom models to analyze specific fields you specify by labeling your custom documents.
 A `DocumentModelDetails` is returned indicating the document type(s) the model can analyze, as well as the estimated confidence for each field.
 See the [service documentation][fr-build-model] for a more detailed explanation.
 - Creating a composed model from a collection of existing models.
 - Managing models created in your account.
-- Listing document model operations or getting a specific model operation created within the last 24 hours.
+- Listing operations or getting a specific model operation created within the last 24 hours.
 - Copying a custom model from one Form Recognizer resource to another.

 Please note that models can also be built using a graphical user interface such as [Form Recognizer Studio][fr-studio].